meleksaidani1/kernel_zimage_unpack-termux/README.md

 * 0_ chmod +x unpack.sh
 * 1_ bash unpack.sh recovery.img-kernel

+* if you dont have root for check files in data just use upload scrpit

+*chmod +x upload.sh
+*./upload.sh

 As a result of the script, three files will be generated:

 * 1_kernel_header.bin